datasciencecampus/mobius/README.md

 collaborators.
 To help us with this work, fork the repository and issue a Pull Request when you have added a feature, or fixed a bug.
 Thanks!

-## External Dependencies

-This project depends on `spatialindex`, required for the `Rtree` library.

-On OSX this requires installation:
-`brew install spatialindex`